DOMESTIC VIOLENCE RESTRAINING ORDERS

 The FRO hearing is an important time for our attorneys to challenge the allegations against you.
 The allegations may be misleading, overblown or altogether false.

 Our attorneys are former prosecutors who have previously served in the domestic violence unit of a county prosecutor’s office.
 We have had great success challenging the allegations made during these final restraining orders resulting in numerous cases being dismissed.
-The lawyers at Clark & Clark have the skill and experience to effectively represent you.
+The lawyers at Clark, Clark & Noonan, LLC. have the skill and experience to effectively represent you.
 Let our experience work for you.

-For a free consultation with the experienced Newark and Jersey City restraining order attorneys at Clark & Clark, please call our New Jersey law firm at 732-303-7857.
+For a free consultation with the experienced Newark and Jersey City restraining order attorneys at Clark, Clark & Noonan, LLC., please call our New Jersey law firm at 732-303-7857.